Nature and Scope

 Surgeons kept detailed records of migrant health on board vessels.
 Digitised from The National Archives, the Medical Journal of the Aliquis Emigrant Ship by John William Bowler, Surgeon and Superintendent and the Medical Journal of the Hired Ship John Calvin provide detailed accounts of conditions on ships bound for Australasia.

-Papers from the Department of Agriculture, Canada House and the British Overseas Settlement Board at Libraries and Archives Canada discuss emigration returns of the sick at Grosse Île quarantine station, 1840-1876 and the management of immigration into Canada.
+Papers from the Department of Agriculture, Canada House and the British Overseas Settlement Board at Library and Archives Canada discuss emigration returns of the sick at Grosse Île quarantine station, 1840-1876 and the management of immigration into Canada.

 Logbooks from convict ships at The National Archives, such as Lord Raglan, Lincelles, the Anna Maria, Brunswick, Norwood, Ironside and Corona detail the rules on board ship for passengers, rations, religious instruction, education and injuries occurring on route to Australia.